freezy/dmd-extensions/README.md

 - Farsight's **The Pinball Arcade** through grabbing the DMD texture from memory
 - **Pro Pinball Timeshock** through their message queue
 - **Visual PinMAME** through `DmdDevice.dll`
+- **Future Pinball** through using Macro's FP Intercept that sends DMD frames through a pipe.

 The command line tool can also display image files on the DMD device and render frames to bitmap files.
 Many features like this are described in the command